Neuro-NX/plain-refind-theme/README.md

 # plain-refind-theme
-A plain and simple theme for rEFImd
+A plain and simple theme for rEFInd.